PumasAI-Labs/NLME-Model/docs/index.md

 - perform estimation with `fit` and accounting for:
     - different estimation methods such as `FOCE` and `LaplaceI`
     - fixed parameters values
+- calculate confidence intervals with `infer` by using:
+    - variance-covariance matrix
+    - bootstrap
+    - sampling importance resampling (SIR)

 The following Julia files are provided:

 1.  `01-population.jl`: covers how to define `Population`s from `DataFrames`
 1.  `02-model.jl`: walks throught the `@model` syntax and the model blocks
 1.  `03-fit.jl`: overview of different usages of the `fit` function
+1.  `04-infer.jl`: overview of different usages of the `infer` function

 !!! success "Prerequisites"